MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/setup.md

 > [!NOTE]
 > It can take up to one hour for a user to appear in the Dynamics 365 admin center after the licenses are added in the Microsoft 365 admin center.

-1. After the solution has finished installing, go to the [Dynamics 365 Administration Center](https://port.crm.dynamics.com/G/Instances/InstancePicker.aspx), select the newly created Dynamics 365 Guides instance from the list of instances, and then select **Open**.
+1. After the solution has finished installing, go to the [Dynamics 365 Administration Center](https://port.crm.dynamics.com/G/Instances/InstancePicker.aspx), select the newly created [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] instance from the list of instances, and then select **Open**.

 2. On the **Dynamics 365** page, select **Settings**, and then select **Advanced Settings**.

     ![Dynamics 365 Advanced Settings](media/roles-advanced-settings.PNG "Dynamics 365 Advanced Settings")

     > [!IMPORTANT]
-    > You can access Dynamics 365 Guides data through the Guides Hub (Preview) tile in the preceding screen, but we recommend that you not make any changes in the Guides Hub.
-Any changes you make can have unintended consequences for the Dynamics 365 Guides apps.
+    > You can access [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] data through the Guides Hub (Preview) tile in the preceding screen, but we recommend that you not make any changes in the Guides Hub.
+Any changes you make can have unintended consequences for the [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] apps.

 3. In the **Dynamics 365 > Business Management** screen, select the **Settings** drop-down list.